Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 renders a template.
 To do so, it generates a "save url" which the template use as the form post URL during rendering.
 We're lazy here, so we're trying to use the same template (``templates/edit.pt``) for the add view as well as the page edit view.
-To do so, we create a dummy Page object in order to satisfy the edit form's desire to have *some* page object exposed as ``page``, and we'll render the template to a response.
+To do so, we create a dummy Page resource object in order to satisfy the edit form's desire to have *some* page object exposed as ``page``, and we'll render the template to a response.

-If the view rendering *is* a result of a form submission (if the expression ``'form.submitted' in request.params`` is ``True``), we scrape the page body from the form data, create a Page object using the name in the subpath and the page body, and save it into "our context" (the wiki) using the ``__setitem__`` method of the context.
+If the view rendering *is* a result of a form submission (if the expression ``'form.submitted' in request.params`` is ``True``), we scrape the page body from the form data, create a Page object using the name in the subpath and the page body, and save it into "our context" (the Wiki) using the ``__setitem__`` method of the context.
 We then redirect back to the ``view_page`` view (the default view for a page) for the newly created page.